Violin, Cello, Piano, Guitar

 Suzuki students may participate in recitals at the end of the semester.
 Check the Suzuki Program Calendar page for dates and times.

 Suzuki students are invited to join their friends for an inspiring day of playing, master classes, musical activities, and a performance.
 This workshop is free for all students enrolled in the NIU Suzuki programs.
 Other Suzuki students are welcome to attend for a small fee.
-Check back soon for this year's clinician lineup.
+Click below for all the 2016 info.

 - Check the Suzuki Program Calendar page for important deadlines, dates and times.